tobiasraabe/cookiecutter-research-template/README.rst

 It is derived from https://github.com/hmgaudecker/econ-project-template and the authors of this project deserve all the credit for the implementation of Waf as a framework for reproducible research.
-My contribution in this project is to add several helpers around the project which are common in software engineering and should help researchers to write better code.
+My contribution is to add several helpers around the project which are common in software engineering and should help researchers to write better code.

 Installation